C. V. Shanmugam

+He is the son of C. Venugopal, who served as 1977 Vandavasi Loksabha MP and The AIADMK organizer for the united South Arcot district.
 He served as the party district secretary for 10 years.
 He won the 2016 elections in Villupuram constituency again and was appointed Minister of Law and Prisons.
 In 2017 he was again made a district secretary of AIADMK for Villupuram district.

 He contested again in Viluppuram constituency but he was defeated by 14,868 votes by R. Lakshmanan.

 He was arrested on 7 April 2022 for protesting against the cancellation of many subsidy schemes in Tamil Nadu.
-He also insisted that upper house of the Parliament change the name of the Madras high court to Tamilnadu High court in the winter session of the Rajya Sabha held on 7 December 2023.
+He also insisted that upper house of the Parliament change the name of the Madras High Court to Tamil Nadu High court in the winter session of the Rajya Sabha held on 7 December 2023.
+In 2026, he contested from Mailam and won by a margin of 30,041 votes.